hapax/hapax.github.io/assets/polarizer.md

 We can create a sort of electrostatic hoover which sucks up any free electrons and tells us when they have been liberated.

-We can deliver energy by shining a torch on the chunk.
+We can deliver energy by shining a torch on the metal.
-Classically, this is identical to the way ocean waves deposit energy on the shore.
+Physicists expected this to work the same way ocean waves deposit energy on the shore.
-To complete the analogy, imagine the electron as a beach ball sitting in a small dip in the sand.
+Imagine the electron as a beach ball sitting in a small dip in the sand.
 An arriving wave will continuously deliver energy to the ball until it gets enough ($\epsilon_\text{bind}$) to be dislodged from the dip.
 The waves could be very high, or arrive one after the other in quick succession, but it makes no difference to the beach ball.
+It just needs to receive enough energy to get out of the dip.

 For light, the equivalent of the height of waves is the *amplitude* $A$ and the rate waves come in is the frequency $\omega$.